LinuxSuRen/open-source-best-practice/README-en.md

 * Only title, without content.
 * Only result and phenomena, without background.
   * There are many possible reasons for your problem appearing, and no one can guess your environment and operation steps.
-* Only screen-shots, without error, exception and keywords in content.
+* Only screenshots, without error, exception and keywords in content.
   * If there is no text, it is not convenient for others to search.

 Best Practice: